onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Orchestration Template Format.rst

 .. req::
     :id: R-00011
     :target: VNF
-    :keyword: MUST NOT
+    :keyword: SHOULD NOT
     :validation_mode: static
     :updated: casablanca

     A VNF's Heat Orchestration Template's parameter defined in a nested YAML file
-    **MUST NOT** have a parameter constraint defined.
+    **SHOULD NOT** have a parameter constraint defined.

 The constraints block of a parameter definition defines additional validation constraints that apply to the value of the parameter.